-Now, we want to specify the possible values that a discrete random variable can assume.
-The example below illustrates how.
+The example below illustrates how to specify the possible values that a discrete random variable can assume.

-Thus, we have just had a complete description of the values of the random variables and have calculated the associated probabilities that are distributed over these values.
-We refer to it as the probability distribution.
-This probability distribution can be represented in different ways, sometimes in a tabular form and sometimes in a graphical one.
+This is a complete description of all the possible values of the random variable, along with their associated probabilities.
+We refer to this as a probability distribution.
+This probability distribution can be represented in different ways.
+Sometimes it is represented in tabular form and sometimes in graphical form.
 Both forms are shown below.

 The probability distribution of a discrete random variable is a graph, a table, or a formula that specifies the probability associated with each possible value that the random variable can assume.

 All probability distributions must satisfy the following two conditions: